vinhtrann/jekyllresume/README.md

 # Authors and Acknowledgements
 - Vinh Tran - Created the blank template
-- Stuart - for reviewing this document
+- Stewart Wilcox - for reviewing this document

 # FAQ